-Top Tips on Taking your Dog on a Ski Holiday
+Top Tips for Taking your Dog on a Ski Holiday

 Taking your dog on holiday to the Alps can be a tricky business so here are our top tips.

 We understand just how hard it can be to leave your dog when you go away on holiday.
 They are, of course, an important member of the family.
-However, as resorts and chalets have become more dog-friendly bringing your pooch along has never been so easy.
-Take note of our top tips and get ready for a snowy pawed adventure in the mountains!
+However, as resorts and luxury chalets have become more dog-friendly bringing your pooch along has never been so easy.
+Take note of our top tips and get ready for a snowy pawed luxury ski holiday in the mountains!

-5 tips on taking your dog to the Alps
+Top tips for taking your dog to the Alps

 - In order to travel, your dog will need to have a pet passport and microchip.
 A visit to your vet prior to leaving the country can verify that the microchip is working and where it is located.
 Make sure your dog is up to date on vaccinations including rabies.
 They will have to wait 21 days after their rabies vaccination before they can leave the country.